wallberg/blog/_drafts/review-evolution-20.md

     > Neo-Darwinism is generally used to describe any integration of Charles Darwin's theory of evolution by natural selection with Gregor Mendel's theory of genetics.
 It mostly refers to evolutionary theory from either 1895 (for the combinations of Darwin's and August Weismann's theories of evolution) or 1942 ("modern synthesis"), but it can mean any new Darwinian- and Mendelian-based theory, such as the current evolutionary theory.
 The term "Neo-Darwinism" marks the combination of natural selection and genetics, as has been variously modified since it was first proposed. [(Neo-Darwinism)](https://en.wikipedia.org/wiki/Neo-Darwinism)

+[^faith]:

+    The fuller passage:

+    > In my personal experience, religious faith is a based on evidence, past experience, history, and reason. *Evidence includes things like the obeservations in this book, the beauty of nature, the fine-tuning of the universe, archaelogy, and history; *experience* includes things like documented healings, answered prayers, and extraordinary sequences of events far too remarkable to ascribe to chance; and *reason* includes things like moreal philosophical arguments. {%cite marshallEvolutionBreakingDeadlock2015 -l 218 %}